A trip to the top of Shymbulak in summer

 Do you need a sim card for your trip to Kazakhstan?
 Relying on Wi-Fi when you are travelling can be hard.
 Making calls and staying in contact with whom you require is a top priority.
 Plan your trip out and order your sim before you leave home to stop any stress about travelling, data and calls.

 The gondola cars take you straight to the top of the Shymbulak ski resort.
-You pass over an amazing mountain stream, hike tracks and a dam on the way up the mountain.
-The clear water in the mountain stream rushes over rocks, lapping at the banks, past the famous ski rink as you head ever higher.
+On the way up the mountain, you pass over an amazing mountain stream, hiking tracks, and a dam.
+The clear water in the mountain stream rushes over rocks, lapping at the banks, past the famous ski rink as you head higher.

-How do you get to Shymbulak in summer?
+How do you get to Shymbulak in the summer?

-You will find horse riding, a rope park, trampolines and a kids centre for families.
-For adults, there are bars and restaurants selling great food on the premises of Shymbulak.
-We had some great coffee, sandwiches, pastries and the best chicken noodle soup I have ever had at a place called Paul.
-You can’t miss it, when you get off the cable car it is directly right in a black building with Paul written all over it.
+You will find horse riding, a rope park, trampolines, and a kids’ centre for families.
+For adults, bars and restaurants sell great food on Shymbulak’s premises.
+We had some great coffee, sandwiches, pastries, and the best chicken noodle soup I have ever had at a place called Paul.
+You can’t miss it.
+When you get off the cable car, it is directly right in a black building with Paul written all over it.

 After a short break and without realising that there were even higher sections to visit, we hopped on the cable car again.
 Rising from 2200 to 2823 metres above sea level.
 The cable car ride is very deceiving!

 At the second station was another restaurant.
 This restaurant had patches of snow on it.
 Yes, snow in the middle of summer!
-Just the day before it had been 30 degrees in Almaty, and today we find snow, so our girls thought this was just the absolute best and maybe even one of the strangest things too!
+Just the day before, it had been 30 degrees in Almaty, and today, we found snow, so our girls thought this was just the absolute best and maybe even one of the strangest things, too!

-There is a freshwater trough that you can put your hands in and have a drink.
+There is a freshwater trough where you can put your hands in and drink.
 This is a real test of one’s willingness to embrace the elements at this altitude.
 The water was crystal clear and freezing.

-Back on the cable car again, we went climbing to the Talgar Pass at 3194 meters above sea level is the highest part of the Ski Resort.
-We disembarked at The Talgar Pass Station to be greeted by 6-degree temperatures and rocky escarpments covered in snow rising to the heavens.
+Back on the cable car again, we climbed to the Talgar Pass, which is 3194 meters above sea level and the highest part of the Ski Resort.
+We disembarked at The Talgar Pass Station, greeted by 6-degree temperatures and rocky escarpments covered in snow rising to the heavens.

 The site was awe-inspiring.
 You can wander further up the hill for more views and down a small hill for views of the Shymbulak resort or Almaty.
-People had bought food and drinks with them and were enjoying picnics
+People bought food and drinks with them and enjoyed picnics.

-Coming back up a 100 a small steep hill at 3200 meters altitude was quite the challenge.
+Coming back up a 100, a small steep hill at 3200 meters altitude, was quite challenging.

 It certainly gets the heart pumping.
-Anywhere above 2500 meters you should be aware of altitude sickness.
+Anywhere above 2500 metres, you should be aware of altitude sickness.

-How to get to Shymbulak Ski Resort from Almaty city center
+How to get to Shymbulak Ski Resort from Almaty city centre

-Car: From Al-Farabi district in Almaty along Dostyk Avenue you will travel 13 km until you get to Medeu base station.
+Car: From the Al-Farabi district in Almaty along Dostyk Avenue, you will travel 13 km to the Medeu base station.
 There is car parking within 100 meters of the Medeu base station.

 Bus: Bus №12 from the bus stops near the intersection of Dostyk district and Kurmangazy street every day from 7:00 to 20:00 (every 30 min) to Medeu base station.

-For more amazing ideas on where to holiday in Kazakhstan click through to our Kazakhstan Destination Guide page for more brilliant inspiration.
+For more amazing ideas on where to holiday in Kazakhstan, visit our Kazakhstan Destination Guide page.

 More travel inspiration for your trip to Kazakhstan